Jurek-Raben/DawProject-Tool/README.md

 #### Not yet working, but planned

+- Pre-mixer device substitution (e.g. using Melda MUtility)
+- Gain device substitution (e.g. using Melda MUtility)
 - Master track automation conversion
 - Redux macro device to instrument device automation conversion
 - No idea why VST3 preset loading fails in Cubase 14+.
 Might be the preset data itself.
 As a workaround, load the exported dawproject into S1 and then again export as dawproject.
 Bitwig exports also fail to load in Cubase.
 S1 uses an uncompressed zip type.
 - VST2 preset loading and mapping is buggy in Studio One currently and needs to be fixed.
 - Studio One will incorrectly set/interpret the parameter ids for AudioUnits.
 Therefore automation for AudioUnits currently is lost in Studio One.

-#### How to use / install
+## How to use / install

-This tool only has been tested on macOS only so far.
+This tool has been tested on macOS only so far.
 It currently requires the included binary tools to be executable.
-Most certainly you will have to disable SIP (system integrity protection) under macOS, since the binaries are not approved by the all controlling Apple Corp.
+Most certainly you will have to disable SIP (system integrity protection) under macOS, since the binaries are not approved by the all-controlling Apple Corp.

 The VST3 helper tool is known to not fully work on Windows.
 You will have to try yourself on Windows and Linux, but the tools are also included for these OSes.

+#### Song requirements

+A song has to fulfill the following requirements for a working export:

+- Only one instrument per track!
+Use [Fladd's track splitter tool](https://www.renoise.com/tools/split-into-separate-tracks)!
+- The Instr.
+Automation Device has to be placed onto the track where the target instrument is playing.

 #### This can't work using API only, due to the API limitations